-3. Click on the pin icon next to a relevant search result to save it for exporting.
+3. Click on the pin icon next to a search result [record] to save it for exporting.
 Repeat to save multiple records.

 4. When you have finished selecting records, click on the pin icon on the top right of page to view all saved records in My favorites.

 5. You will see the list of records you added to My favorites.
 Then tick the records you want to export to EndNote.

 6. Click on the three dots icon to view the Send to options and select ENDNOTE DESKTOP(RIS).

 7. Select Download.

 8. The records will be automatically added to your EndNote library by opening the downloaded file.

 You can easily import one reference at a time: (To import multiple references, see below.)

 3. Change the settings under Bibliography Manager as follows and click Save.